-1. Virginia International University is a senior college accredited by the Accrediting Council for Independent Colleges and Schools to award certificates, diplomas, bachelor's degrees, and master's degrees.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+1. VIU is a senior college accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, diplomas, Bachelor's degrees, and master's degrees.
+ACICS is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.

-ACICS 750 First Street NE, Suite 980 Washington, DC 20002 www.acics.org www.ed.gov
+ACICS 750 First Street NE, Suite 980 Washington, DC 20002 www.acics.org

-2. ACICS is a national accrediting agency recognized by the United States Department of Education, and VIU's accreditation thru ACICS automatically entitles VIU to recognition by the US Department of Education.
+2. VIU's accreditation thru ACICS has automatically entitled VIU to be recognized by the US Department of Education.